obastemur/jxcore-android-basics/README.md

-# jxcore-android-basics
+# JXcore / Node.JS for Android sample

-jxcore / node.js on Android OS.
+This project is kind of a 'hello world' for JXcore's native interface on an Android application.